cjdoris/pAdicGaloisGroup/README.md

   ]

 GLOBAL_MODEL
-= "Symmetric"             The symmetric group
-  [ GALOISGROUP               Use this algorithm to compute the actual Galois group ]
+= "Symmetric"             Use a global approximation of the defining polynomial, assume the global group is symmetric [ GALOISGROUP               Use this algorithm to compute the actual Galois group ]
 | "Factors"               Factorize the polynomial then...